PhD, IISc, Bangalore (2015- Ongoing)

-My present work focuses on the interaction today.
-Not only they are old, but they have not suffered have not experienced any significant deformation after
+My present work focuses on the interaction surviving today.
+Not only they are old, but they have not have not experienced any significant deformation after

-(~590 million years before present).
-It is one of the the reason of survival of cratons in tectonically active earth, where everything other than these particular areas
+(~540 million years before present).
+It is one of the very survival of cratons in tectonically active earth, where everything other than these particular areas goes on recycling.

 I simulate 3d spherical models by using CitcomS to observe the stress and strain patterns under the cratons.
-This could be very efficient to understand the reason of cratonic stability.
+I also model time-dependent forward modelling to observe how cratons are evolving as time progresses.

 Geoscience Education An Interactive geoscience webblog for school kids